ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 5. The system proceeds to execute Notification SMS/E-mail _**(Link to be attached)**_

+**G. Match e-mail ID of the individual in the database so that the individual is authenticated** The system receives an authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, email of the Individual.
+ _**Please refer Git for more details on the parameters.
+Email ID data validation**_

+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+2. The system matches the e-mail id in the input parameter with the phone no of the individual in the auth DB based on the mapped UIN/VID
+3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
+4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->email”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->email, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+5. The system proceeds to execute Notification -SMS/E-mail.
+Please refer wiki for to know more about the type error messages based on scenario. _** Link to be attached)**_

+**H. Match gender of the individual in the database so that the individual is authenticated** The system receives authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, gender of the Individual.
+_**Please refer Git for more details on the parameters.
+Gender data validation**_
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+2. The system matches the Gender in the input parameter with the Gender of the individual in the auth DB based on the mapped UIN/VID
+3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
+4. Provides UIN token, idType, indication of type of attribute was used for Auth (“pi->gender”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->gender, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+5. The system proceeds to execute Notification - SMS/E-mail.
+Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_

+**I. Match DOB of the individual in the database so that the individual is authenticated** The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dob of the Individual. _**Please refer Git for more details on the parameters.**_
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+2. The system matches the DOB in the input parameter with the dob of the individual in the auth DB based on the mapped UIN/VID
+3. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
+4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->dob”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->dob, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+5. The system proceeds to execute Notification SMS/E-mail.
+Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_

+**J. Support country specific address ID attributes for an individual** **(i) Complete Address and Exact Match**
+The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, MUA_Licensekey, MSA_license key, idType, Id, ad, fad, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, msPri = E (Exact), langPri, addrSec, msSec = E (Exact), langSec _**Please refer Git for more details on the parameters**_
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+2. Validates if the addrPri in the i/p parameter is same as the Address (saved in the primary language) against the mapped UIN/VID of the resident in the auth database
+3. Validates if the addrSec in the i/p parameter is same as the Address (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
+4. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
+5. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, fad->addrPri or/and fad->addrSec, etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->Name_Prim” or/and “Id->Name_Second”, fad->addrPri, or/and fad->addrSec, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+6. The system proceeds to execute Notification SMS/E-mail.
+Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_

+**(ii) Address as individual line items and Complete Match**
+1. The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, UA_Licensekey, SA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, addrLine1Pri, addrLine2Pri, addrLine3Pri loc1Pri, loc2Pri, loc3Pri, pcPri, msPri = E (Exact), LangPri, addrLine1Sec, addrLine2Sec, addrLine3Sec, loc1Sec, loc2Sec, loc3Sec, pcSec, msSec = E (Exact), LangSec
+2. Validate if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+3. The system validates if each of the address line items (addrLine1Pri, addrLine2Pri, addrLine3Pri, loc1Pri, loc2Pri, loc3Pri, pcPri) in the i/p parameter is same as the Address line items (saved in the primary language) against the mapped UIN/VID of the resident in the auth database
+4. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, loc1Sec, loc2Sec, loc3Sec, pcSec) in the i/p parameter is same as the Address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
+5. The system constructs the response to the requesting source with Res (Y/N), txnId (same as request), timestamp_Res of response, error code
+6. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, ad->Address line 1, ad->Address line 2, ad->city, ad->state, ad->country, ad->pc etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->namePri” or/and “Id->nameSec”, ad->addrLine1Pri, ad->addrLine2Pri, ad->addrLine3Pri, ad->loc1Pri, ad->loc2Pri, ad->loc3Pri, ad->pcPri, ad->addrLine1Sec, ad->addrLine2Sec, ad->addrLine3Sec, ad->loc1Sec, ad->loc2Sec, ad->loc3Sec, ad->pcSec, fad, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’ user stories. _**(Links to be attached)**_

+**K. Match DOB Type for an individual in the Auth database so that an individual can be authenticated** The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dobType of the Individual _**Please refer Git for more details on the parameters**_
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+2. The system matches the DOB Type in the input parameter with the dobType of the individual in the auth DB based on the mapped UIN/VID
+3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
+4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->dobType”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->dobType, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+5. The system proceeds to execute Notification SMS/E-mail.
+Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_

 ## 1.3 OTP Authentication
 # 2. Multi-factor Authentication